 Custom: Active Shooter

 What was once an isolated incident has tragically become a monthly reality in the United States, as mass shooters have begun to target workplaces and public gathering places.
 Global Journalist Security provides active shooter awareness training for organizations of all sizes, including journalists reporting on shootings and teams trapped in a shooting situation.
 We utilize the latest law enforcement guidelines in our curriculum, as well as hands-on demonstrations and roleplaying to experience firsthand how to protect yourself and others.
 Additionally, we offer active shooter training both at our Washington, DC training facility and in company offices and headquarters buildings.
-Read more about our available courses on our course calendar.
+Read more about our available courses on our booking site.

 Custom: Kidnapping and Crisis Management